TelerikAcademy/JavaScript-OOP/Topics/01. Functions-and-Function-Expressions/README.md

 <!-- attr: { showInPresentation:true, hasScriptWrapper:true, style:'font-size:0.85em' } -->
-# Function Constructor
+# Function Constructors
-- Functions created with the **Function constructor**are similar to expressions
+- Functions created with the **Function constructor** are similar to expressions
   - A constructor initializes a function object
   - Available when reached
 - The function constructor form is: